Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 \subsection{A Novel Projection Pipeline}

 The key idea is to use projections to correct errors at the sub-patient level, incorporate ``trust'' in the patient data, and quantify how sick a patient is.
 This information is used downstream in an ML pipeline to predict acute conditions like sepsis.
 Precisely, we will model the ``feasibility'' of clinical data by using mathematical constraints obtained by translating clinical knowledge (e.g., heart rate cannot be below 30 for a living patient), and projections to the resultant region will automatically correct some errors in given clinical data for any patient.
 The distance of the input data from the projected data will be used to form a ``trust-score'' in the data; in particular, we will also quantify how sick a patient is by projecting to a set $N$ that models control physiology.
 The sets we project clinical data on will lie in a high-dimensional space and are non-continuous and non-convex (which itself is a computationally challenging task).
 Our projections pipeline is composed of two steps that we describe in what follows: (i) projection onto physically possible constraints $P$ (Section \ref{sec:phys proj}); (ii) projection onto normal constraints $N$ (Section \ref{sec:norm proj}).
+The constraints were placed on the vitals and lab values by a panel of three board-certified physicians (co-authors A.L.H., P.Y., J.W.).
+Two physicians (P.Y. and J.W.) independently reviewed the full dataset by investigating the normal distribution of each data variable.
+Through this process, they characterized each clinical variable into a feasible and infeasible range, identifying potential erroneous data elements based on established physiological norms.
+Discrepancies in data categorization were resolved through consensus with a third investigator (A.L.H).